jasongrimes/docs/silex-notes.md

         , "symfony/doctrine-bridge": "~2.2"
     }

-* Add to config files
+### Add to config files

+If using the config provider.
+Otherwise, pass as an argument when registering the service (see below).

 config/config.php: